willbamford/getres/README.md

 ### Using Callbacks

-If your environment doesn't support Promises you can use good old fashioned callbacks:
+If your environment doesn't support promises you can use good old fashioned callbacks:

 ```js
 import getres from 'getres';